ShyykoSerhiy/vscode-spotify/README.md

 Use Spotify inside vscode.
 Provides integration with Spotify Desktop client.

-Note that some of functionality is only available on macOS systems(see [How it works section](#how-it-works) )
+Note that some of the functionalities are only available on macOS systems (see [How it works section](#how-it-works))

 **This extension requires Spotify Premium to work on Windows**

 ## How it works

-On macOS, this extension uses https://github.com/andrehaveman/spotify-node-applescript (basically a wrapper for https://developer.spotify.com/applescript-api/) to communicate with Spotify.
+* On macOS, this extension uses [spotify-node-applescript](https://github.com/andrehaveman/spotify-node-applescript) (basically a wrapper for the official Spotify AppleScript API) to communicate with Spotify.

-On Windows, it extension uses the Spotify Web API.
+* On Windows, it extension uses the Spotify Web API.

-On Linux, it uses a combination of dbus and pactl.
+* On Linux, it uses a combination of dbus and pactl.

 Spotify Web API implementation can be used on any platform, but it does have some drawbacks:
-* it doesn't work without internet connection (Linux and OsX implementations do).
+* It doesn't work without internet connection (Linux and OS X implementations do).
 * Full functionality is only available to Spotify Premium users.
 * API calls are rate limited.

 At the same time it provides tighter integration and it's more or less future proofed.

 ## Features
-* Shows the currently playing song in status bar of vscode.
+* Shows the currently playing song in the vscode status bar.
 ![status bar](media/screenshot.png)
 * Provides [commands](#commands) for controlling Spotify from vscode.
 * Provides [hotkeys](#Adding%20or%20changing%20hotkeys) of commands.